pecksr/Cribl-Lab01/docs/index.md

 - Mouse click Standard / Eval or type Eval on the mini search bar and click Eval.
 - In the Function values enter the word ‘message’ (no quotes) in the Remove Fields field and click Save.
-- Make sure your Syslog_sample.log sample file is load on the right pane and validate the results by clicking on the OUT button on the top bar within the Sample data loaded.
+- Make sure your Syslog_sample.log sample file is loaded on the right pane and validate the results by clicking on the OUT button on the top bar within the Sample data loaded.

 ![Cribl-Lab01-17](_images/Cribl-Lab01-17.png)

-Now that we have excluded the field message from the processing logs, lets use another select and use another Function “Drop” and reduce our data even further.
+Now that we have excluded the field message from the processing logs, lets use another Function “Drop” to reduce our data even further.
-- On the left pane click on the ‘+ Function’ button and select Standard/Drop or type Drop on the mini search bar and click on the result.
+- On the left pane click on the **+ Function** button and select Standard/Drop or type Drop on the mini search bar and click on the result.
-- With the Function loaded, enter the following values in the field Filter: appname==’itaque’
+- With the Function loaded, enter the following values in the field **Filter: appname==’itaque’**

 ![Cribl-Lab01-18](_images/Cribl-Lab01-18.png)

-*Note the events matching the filter in the Drop function are greyed out and not send to the destination reducing the number of events.*
+*Note the events matching the filter in the Drop function are greyed out and will not be sent to the destination thus reducing the number of events.*

 Let’s add another function to change/redact our data